 Even an unmotivated college student can benefit from a study plan.
 By having structure, staying on track is easier.
 A plan can be made for completing daily homework or you can create a timeline for completing projects and large assignments.
 When getting a plan together, set times for when work should be completed and also allow for breaks.
 Prioritizing tasks is also essential, so be sure to note all deadlines and work on those things due first.

 If you are wondering how to motivate your teen to study, consider the stress levels they are experiencing.
 Some students may be overwhelmed by a workload and will simply procrastinate because they do not know where they should start.
 This can increase stress levels.
 While school is a priority, it is equally important they have activities that reduce stress.
 Taking time to unwind, enjoy music, or have time outside can help lower those stress levels and allow students to study effectively.
+Students can also start investing in their health.
+Taking hormone supplements and making sure to get plenty of water, sleep and exercise is a great start!

 These useful tips can make a huge difference when dealing with teens that have problems focusing on educational tasks.
 There is no single solution on how to motivate your teen to study.
 You will find that a combination of these tips will be needed so students can get back on track.